smsharma/phd-thesis/README.md

 - `thesis.tex`: Main LaTeX file.
 Uncommenting the lines after "Online mode" or "Print mode" at the top of the file enables compiling either the online or print copies, respectively.
 - `arXiv`: Folder containing the arXiv version of the thesis.
-- `formatting`: Folder with documents related to Princeton Ph.D. thesis formatting requirements as of 2018.
-- `misc`: Folder with additional documents related to defense process, including presentation slides in Keynote format and deposit version of thesis.

 ### Contact